CzaxStudio/proton-documentation/docs/00-getting-started.md

 func main() {
     a := proton.New("hello")
     a.Window("Hello", 480, 320, func(ctx proton.Context) {
-        proton.H3(ctx, "Hello from Proton!") // ⓘ Try changing this to proton.H1 or proton.H2 etc
+        proton.H3(ctx, "Hello from Proton!") // ⓘ You can change proton.H3 to any size you want })
-    })
     a.Run()
 }